rocky-linux/documentation/docs/guides/security/firewalld.md

 iptables -A INPUT -p tcp -m tcp --dport 7000-7500 -j ACCEPT
 ```

 This portion of the script deals with the standard FTP ports (20 and 21) as well as opening some additional passive ports.
 This sort of a rule set is often needed by such ftp servers as [VSFTPD](../file_sharing/secure_ftp_server_vsftpd.md).
 Generally, this sort of rule would be on a publicly facing web server, and is there for allowing ftp connections from your customers.

 There is no ftp-data service (port 20) with `firewalld`.
 The ports 7000 through 7500 listed here are for passive FTP connections, and again, there's no direct way to do this in `firewalld`.
 You could switch to SFTP, which would simplify the port allow rules here, and is likely the recommended way these days.

 What we are trying to demonstrate here, however, is the conversion of a set of `iptables` rules to `firewalld`.
-To get around all of these issues, we can do the following:
+To get around all of these issues, we can do the following.

 First, add the ftp service to the zone that is also hosting the web services.
 This is probably going to be "public" in this example:

 `firewall-cmd --zone=public --add-service=ftp --permanent`

-Then let's add the ftp-data port
+Then let's add the ftp-data port:

 `firewall-cmd --zone=public --add-port=20/tcp --permanent`